 7. Don’t Forget To Wear Your Life Jacket or Buoyancy Aid

-Another important tip is to use a floatation device, always.
+Another important tip is to use a flotation device, always.
 Most Coast Guard rules require that all kayaks have a life jacket on board.
 I would go further, not just on board but to wear it all the time.
 Heatstroke, a rod hitting you on the head, falling off and banging your head can all happen without warning.
 A buoyancy aid or life jacket keeps you on the surface and easier spotted if the worst happens.

 Wearing a life jacket helps keep your head out of the water and adds insulation to your body, which keeps you warm in cold water.
 There are amazing PFDs specially designed for kayakers, which you can check out here, so get one that fits you well and wear it while paddling.
 They also offer other kayakers an easier hand hold to grab and pull you up onto either your or their boat if needed.